Late in 2017, one of our clients, Home Science Tools moved its website from Magento to BigCommerce.

 What, specifically, has worked to turn things around?

-As it turns out, the platform doesn’t matter nearly as much as you might think.
+As a ranking factor, the platform doesn’t matter nearly as much as you might think.

-Regardless of whether your site is on Magento, BigCommerce, WordPress (WooCommerce), or something else, what matters for SEO is getting the fundamentals right.
+Regardless of whether you have a Magento, WordPress (WooCommerce), BigCommerce — or something else — what matters for Google search engine results is getting the fundamentals right for your online store.

-Where the platforms do make a difference is the ease in which you can make the changes to follow the fundamentals mentioned below.
+Where the platforms make a difference for important stats is the ease in which you can make the changes to follow the fundamentals mentioned below.

 Here are two of the key “fundamentals” that have been leading to results for Home Science Tools.
-If you’re also looking to switch eCommerce platforms or simply improve the SEO performance on your current platform, they should hopefully be useful to you as well:
+If you’re also looking to switch eCommerce sites or simply improve the search engine optimization performance on your current platform in an SEO audit, they should hopefully be useful to you as well:

 Home Science Tools has thousands of product pages and hundreds of content pages across its main domain and the learning center.